There are some foods you should limit giving your child age 1 to 4, and others you should avoid.

-Frozen foods such as chicken nuggets, burgers or chips can be high in fat and salt.
+Frozen foods such as pizza, chicken nuggets, burgers or chips can be high in fat and salt.
 If you do offer any of these, only give 1 of them once a week.

 Your child should not have food and drinks high in fat, sugar and salt as part of their daily diet.

 - fizzy drinks

-Foods that are high in fat, sugar and salt can be linked to being overweight in childhood.
+Foods that are high in fat, sugar and salt can be linked to weight gain in children.

 Takeaways can be high in fat and salt.
 They should not be part of your child’s diet.